 The minor in Non-Profit Organizations provides you with the opportunity to gain the skills you will need to work at the local, national, or international level, engaging communities, stakeholders, and public institutions to do the good work that needs getting done!
 In addition to required coursework, the minor has an "experiential learning" component, which you can fulfill through independent study, an additional service-learning course, or – our most popular option – an internship.
 If you are interested in pursuing other options to meet your "experiential learning component, please contact the Department of Interdisciplinary Studies.

 If your major requires an internship, or you are wanting to take an internship for credit within your major as an elective, you do not need to complete a second internship for the minor, as long as you are interning with a non-profit organization.
 If you feel that your internship for your major should count for your minor as well, you should talk with your major advisor to make sure that your major allows "double counts."
 If your major approves, you should follow whatever steps your major requires to get your internship approved.
-Once your internship shows up as a registered course: you should email Dr. Mark Nunes (firstname.lastname@example.org) with the name of the organization your are interning with and the course prefix and number for your internship in major.
+Once your internship shows up as a registered course: you should email Dr. Mark Nunes, Department Chair (firstname.lastname@example.org) with the name of the organization you are interning with and the course prefix and number for your internship in major.
 We will then link your major internship to your non-profit minor as well.

 You must get your internship approved prior to starting your internship if you want to receive academic credit!

 Don't worry--it's not hard!
 You do need to plan ahead, so the sooner you get started the better.
 You should start looking for internship opportunities at the start of the semester prior to when you want to intern.
 That will give you plenty of time to research your options, apply to the organization, and get the appropriate departmental and university approvals in place before your internship term begins.

 Once you have found, applied to, and been accepted for an internship, here is what you need to do:

 - Your internship site supervisor should email Dr. Mark Nunes the following information: